Mercy Springfield runs out of ventilators, rise in patients forces expansion to a second COVID-19 ICU

 “Over the weekend we reached into the 115-case mark.
 We are beyond numbers that we saw in the original surge back in the winter.
 This time is different because we are utilizing a lot more mechanical ventilation support for our patients,” said Frederick.

-Cox’s VP of clinical services, Ashley Kimberling Casad, told us they are seeing a huge increase in COVID-19 patients, but still have enough ventilators because they have accumulated a large supply over the last couple of months.
+CoxHealth’s VP of clinical services, Ashley Kimberling Casad, told us they are seeing a huge increase in COVID-19 patients, but still have enough ventilators because they have accumulated a large supply over the last couple of months.

 “We have seen around 95 to 105 COVID patients for about two weeks.
 On June 5, we were only at 35 patients, so it’s a pretty extraordinary increase over the last month,” said Kimberling.

-Right now at Cox, they have 35 ventilators in use and 47 that are currently open, according to Kimberling.
+Right now at CoxHealth, they have 35 ventilators in use and 47 that are currently open, according to Kimberling.

-Cox is starting to see that group that can’t get vaccinated and that is not be affected.
+CoxHealth is starting to see that group that has not been vaccinated.
 According to Kimberling, 50 out of 56 COVID samples they recently sent to the state were the Delta variant.

 The delta variant, according to the CDC, is targeting younger age groups and has more intense symptoms, and spread quicker than what we have seen before.

-Health officials told us the rise is patients is due to the Delta variant and having a low population of people that are vaccinated in Southwest Missouri.
+Health officials told us the rise in patients is due to the Delta variant and having a low population of people that are vaccinated in Southwest Missouri.

 To report a correction or typo, please email digitalnews@ky3.com